minio/minio/pkg/madmin/API.md

 <a name="AddUser"></a>
 ### AddUser(user string, secret string) error
-Add a new user on a Minio server.
+Add a new user on a MinIO server.

 __Example__